 Reduce, Reuse, Recycle & Compost

-How to Prevent Waste
+How to Prevent Excess Waste and Use Less

 For more information on waste reduction strategies, visit Prince George's County's Source Reduction webpage.